mitenjain/protpore/README.md

-# tRNApore
+# protpore
-Analysis pipeline for tRNA data from single-channel nanopore.
+Analysis pipeline for protein nanopore data.
 Updates to follow...

 # notes
-use networkx version 1.11
+use pythin 2.7 and networkx version 1.11